Jhardin92/Jhardin92/README.md

 - 👋 Hi, I’m @Jhardin92
 - 👀 I’m interested in ... tech and looking to transition into a career in tech as I am a CSM.
-Very interested in cloud security and being a full stack developer
+Very interested in cloud security
 - 🌱 I’m currently learning ...
 HTML and CSS
 - 💞️ I’m looking to collaborate on ... test prep and understanding programming languages
 - 📫 How to reach me ... you can connect with me on linkedin: